Configuration#

 }

-The path you specify in backreferences_dir (here we choose gen_modules/backreferences) will be populated with ReStructuredText files.
-Each .rst file will contain a reduced version of the gallery specific to every function/class that is used across all the examples and belonging to the modules listed in doc_module. backreferences_dir should be a string or pathlib.Path object that is relative to the conf.py file, or None.
-It is None by default.
+The path you specify in backreferences_dir (here we choose gen_modules/backreferences) will be populated with ReStructuredText files, with names ending with ‘.examples’.
+Each .rst file will contain a reduced version of the gallery specific to every function/class that is used across all the examples and belonging to the modules listed in doc_module.
+Note that backreference files will be generated for all objects.
+Objects that are not used in any example will have an empty file to prevent inclusion errors during autodoc parsing.

 Sometimes, there are functions that are being used in practically every example for the given module, for instance the pyplot.show or pyplot.subplots functions in Matplotlib, so that a large number of often spurious examples will be linked to these functions.
 To prevent this, you can exclude implicit backreferences for certain objects by including them as regular expressions in exclude_implicit_doc.
 The following setting will exclude any implicit backreferences so that examples galleries are only created for objects explicitly mentioned by Sphinx markup in a documentation block: {'.*'}.
 To exclude the functions mentioned above you would use {r'pyplot\.show', r'pyplot\.subplots'} (note the escape to match a dot instead of any character, if the name is unambiguous you can also write pyplot.show or just show).

-.. minigallery:: numpy.exp
+.. minigallery::

 :add-heading: